EndPointCorp/end-point-blog/2020/11/30/automating-data-entry-with-quickbooks-desktop-sdk.html.md

 The `QBSessionManager` sends a set of requests, contained in an SDK object of type `IMsgSetRequest`, to QuickBooks, which processes each of these requests and responds to each.
 All the responses are returned in another SDK object of type `IMsgSetResponse`.

 The `IMsgSetRequest` object contains methods to create each type of request.
-For example, if you wanted to get a list of all customers from QuickBooks, you could use the `IMsgSetRequest.AppendCustomerQueryRq()` method.
+For example, if you wanted to get a list of all customers from QuickBooks, you could use the `IMsgSetRequest.AppendCustomerQueryRq()` method, which creates a new `ICustomerQuery` request object, appends it to the message set, and returns the request object.
 Try creating a new `IMsgSetRequest` object in Visual Studio and typing `.` to see a list of all the Append methods available.
 There's one for each request listed in the api reference!

 ### Sending a Request to QuickBooks